Teacher Education Doctoral Application Process

 Applicants should submit unofficial transcripts from all institutions attended as part of the online application.
-If you have attended Ohio University, the Graduate College will add those transcripts in the system for you.
+If you have attended Ohio University, the Graduate College will add those transcripts to the system for you.
 Please note that a master’s degree from a regionally accredited institution or equivalent is required.

 - Three letters of recommendation.
 The applicant should not upload recommendation letters to the online system.
 Your letter writers should upload their letters directly to the online system.
 In completing the online application, you will identify your letter writers and provide their email addresses.
 Your letter writers will receive an email from the Graduate College asking them to complete the form online.
-Choose recommenders who know your academic work well and can speak to your capacity to engage in graduate level study, to perform well in courses requiring high levels of reading and writing, to work as a classroom teacher or teacher leader, and to be successful in a graduate program.
-At least one letter should address the applicant’s teaching and at least one should address the capacity for engaging in graduate level study.
+Choose recommenders who know your academic work well and can speak to your capacity to engage in graduate-level study, perform well in courses requiring high levels of reading and writing, work as a classroom teacher or teacher leader, and be successful in a graduate program.
+At least one letter should address the applicant’s teaching and at least one should address the capacity for engaging in graduate-level study.
 Do not solicit “character references” from friends, family, or people you know socially.
 Recommendation letters should come from both college professors and employers or professional colleagues

 - Goal statement.
 The goal statement should explain why you are interested in pursuing a doctoral degree in your chosen program at Ohio University and how it will serve your future career goals.
 In doing so you will likely reference educational experiences, professional work experiences, and leadership experiences.
 You might also identify an educational problem or concern that drives you to pursue a doctoral degree.
 Because the Ph.D. is a research degree, you might identify a potential topic (or topics) as research interests, but you are not expected to have a fully developed research agenda.
 Based on your research/specialization interest, in your goal statement you must identify three to four faculty members who you’d like to serve as your doctoral advisor.
 The statement is not to exceed two double-spaced typewritten pages.
 Please contact the Graduate Program Coordinator if you have questions about the goal statement.